SpectronX/Arduino/IR-remote/README.md

-## This document outlines my experience working with an IR remote and sensor in Arduino to control an LCD screen
+## My experience working with an IR remote and sensor in Arduino to control an LCD screen

 Similar to C++, programming Arduino also requires libraries to extend functionality of some components.
 For working with an IR remote, I used the `<IRremote.hpp>` library, which provides functions for handling remote communication protocols.